Bruin-Racing-Baja/New-Member-Training/README.md

 You better settle down over there or I'm gonna come talk to you.

+### Conway Xu -- Padawan

+Math of Comp from Massachusetts.
+Pecan Pie is objectively the best pie.

 ### Gary Wang -- Noobie

 Mech E from San Diego.
 Uhhhh not sure what to write here.
 Hi!